iExecBlockchainComputing/deploy-workerpool/README.md

 ## Worker service deployment

-You may create as many workers as you want by repeating and adapting all the worker-specific procedures (wallet creation, server creation and service deployment) but you'll have to do it **on your own**.
+You may create as many workers as you want by repeating and adapting all the worker-specific steps (wallet creation, server creation and service deployment) but you'll have to do it **on your own**.

 We will copy files and start the worker services onto the Worker server :